 UK Salary Percentile Calculator 2026/27

 Find your UK salary percentile for 2026/27 in seconds.
-Enter your gross annual pay to see where you sit from the top 0.1% to 50% of earners, with take-home context after Income Tax and National Insurance.
-Updated for 2026/27 UK tax and NI assumptions.
+Enter your gross annual salary or hourly rate, then add any extra taxable income, to see where your total income ranks from the top 0.1% to 50% of UK earners.
+Includes take-home context after Income Tax and National Insurance, updated for 2026/27 UK tax and NI assumptions.

 UK salary percentile calculator: the quick answer